up1/documentation/_posts/administration/2014-09-02-transfer-project-to-new-owner.md

 ***Project Settings > General***

-There you can choose the team member you want the project to be tranferred to.
+There you can choose the team member you want the project to be transferred to.